skywind3000/asyncrun.vim/README.md

-	-post=?     - vimscript to exec after this job finished, spaces **must** be escaped to '\ ' -auto=?     - event name to trigger "QuickFixCmdPre/QuickFixCmdPost [name]" autocmd -raw=1      - use raw output (output will not match with the errorformat)
+	-post=?     - vimscript to exec after this job finished, spaces **must** be escaped to '\ ' -auto=?     - event name to trigger "QuickFixCmdPre/QuickFixCmdPost [name]" autocmd -raw=1      - use raw output (output will not match with the errorformat) -strip      - remove the heading / tailing messages (command and [Finished in ...]).

 All options must start with a minus and position **before** `[cmd]`.
 Since no shell command  string starts with a minus.
 So they can be distinguished from shell command easily without any ambiguity.